No. 4 Spartans will face No. 5 Stanford in the 2014 Rose Bowl Game on Jan. 1, 2014 in Pasadena, Calif.

-Terrence Samuel, a 16-year coaching veteran who played his collegiate football at Purdue, is in his fourth season as wide receivers coach at Michigan State.
+Terrence Samuel, a 17-year coaching veteran who played his collegiate football at Purdue, is in his fifth season as wide receivers coach at Michigan State.

-Fowler, whose strong senior campaign earned him a spot in the Senior Bowl, led the Spartans with a career-high 622 receiving yards on 36 catches, while junior Tony Lippett (44 catches for 613 yards) and sophomore Macgarrett Kings Jr. (43 for 513 yards) both recorded career highs in receptions and receiving yards.
-Lippett was named to the ESPN.com Big Ten All-Bowl Team after collecting a career-high 94 receiving yards in the Rose Bowl Game victory over No. 5 Stanford, including the game-winning 22-yard touchdown in the fourth quarter.
+Fowler, whose strong senior campaign in 2013 earned him a free agent contract with the Denver Broncos, led the Spartans with a career-high 622 receiving yards on 36 catches, while Lippett had 44 catches for 613 yards and Kings Jr. had 43 for 513 yards.
+Lippett was named to the ESPN.com Big Ten All-Bowl Team after catching five passes for 94 receiving yards in the Rose Bowl Game victory over No. 5 Stanford, including the game-winning 25-yard touchdown grab in the fourth quarter.

-Martin was selected in the fourth round of the 2012 National Football League Draft by the Houston Texas, while Cunningham was picked in the sixth round by the Miami Dolphins.
+Martin was selected in the fourth round of the 2012 National Football League Draft by the Houston Texans, while Cunningham was picked in the sixth round by the Miami Dolphins.